Tutor, Audio Narrator, Text Editor, Artisan Garlic Braider

 1. Examine the catalog garlic plant diagram.
 The anatomy of a garlic bulb from the Filaree Farms catalog.
 Find the parts on the plant in your hands: bulb (with cloves), roots, stem, basal plate, leaves, (hard neck scape, and bulbil).

 2. See Filaree Farms Catalog that contains information (available online) for growing near the Canada border (“located in North Central Washington State in the sunny Okanogan [River] Valley!
 200 miles from the coast and 50 miles South of the Canadian border.
 We have cold winters and hot, dry summers.
 We water our crops from streams fed by snowpack in the beautiful Cascade Mountains.
 Our seed has proven to grow well in climates throughout the United States.”)
-Seed Garlic starts at $16 for ¼ lb.
+In 2025 Allicins Ranch Seed Garlic 1 # about $32.

 3. Disease Free Seed We regularly test our garlic seed for disease such as harmful nematodes (stem and neck or bloat nematode) and the fungus known as “white rot” (sclerotium cepivorum).
 Our team of seed experts are constantly walking our seed fields and eliminating any plants that do not have vigorous growth.
 Quality seed is what we have been known for since 1977!”
 (Filaree Farms).